 U.S. Jews among biggest backers of same-sex marriage, data show

 $11 million Jewish cultural center to be built in Paris

 California bill to limit vaccine exemptions goes to governor

 In protest, Rabbi Avi Weiss quits Rabbinical Council of America

 Tag: Maher Hathout

-Seventh grade students and faculty from Sinai Akiba School in Westwood filed into the Islamic Center in Los Angeles at noon on Friday May 7 for a lecture on Muslim culture and to observe an afternoon prayer session.
+Seventh-grade students and faculty from Sinai Akiba Academy in Westwood filed into the Islamic Center in Los Angeles at noon May 7 for a lecture on Muslim culture and to observe an afternoon prayer session.

 September 21, 2006 | 8:00 pm

 September 14, 2006 | 8:00 pmTo progressive Jews, he is a partner for peace and a moderate Muslim in a world darkened by Islamic extremism.
 To conservative Jews, he is a strident anti-Israel critic, perhaps even a closet anti-Semite, masquerading as a centrist.